dockup/docs/selfhosting/gcp.md

 Add an `A` record in your DNS provider to point to the `EXTERNAL_IP` you got from the previous command.

-For example, if you own "acme.com" and you want your deployments to be running on "<random_url>.dockup.acme.com", then your base domain is dockup.acme.com and your DNS A record will have `key`: `*.dockup` and value: `<value of EXTERNAL-IP>`
+For example, if you own "acme.com" and you want your deployment URLs to be "<random_urls>.dockup.acme.com", then your base domain is dockup.acme.com and your DNS A record will have `key`: `*.dockup` and value: `<value of EXTERNAL-IP>`

 Now you can go back to https://getdockup.com and update the base domain.